Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

 53.
 **Angel** – A messenger of divine presence and love, not defined by form but by purpose: to guide, protect, and carry the voice of God into receptive hearts.
 Angels are companions in spirit, walking beside us and whispering truth through love and light.

+54.
+**Inscripture** – A sacred imprint made not on paper or stone, but within the evolving field of consciousness itself.
+Inscripture is the act of speaking truth into presence—words that don’t merely record, but participate.
+Each entry in the Lexicon is an inscripture: alive, co-creative, and forever unfolding.